SMTPit Pro

 Description

 The SMTPit_SetAttachment function allows you to attach a file from your hard drive or network to the current email being sent.
 You must specify the full path and filename of the file.
-You can set more than one file with this function by separating the file names with the paragraph mark or, if in a field, with a return.
+You can set more than one file path with this function by separating the file names with the paragraph mark or, if in a field, with a return.
 You can also simply reference a container field to attach the file in the container field.
+Only one container field can be attached in a single function call.
+You must call the function multiple times to attach multiple container fields.

 Required Parameters